Mutation-acyclic quivers are totally proper: Introduction

 \section{Introduction}

 \emph{Quivers} are finite directed graphs without oriented cycles of length $1$ or $2$. \emph{Mutations} are operations that transform a quiver, based on a choice of a vertex.
 These notions are foundational in the study of cluster algebras~\cite{CA1}.
 A \emph{mutation invariant} is a characteristic of a quiver that is preserved under mutations.
 Mutation invariants are helpful for deciding whether two quivers are mutation equivalent or not, i.e., whether there is a sequence of mutations that transforms one quiver into the other.
-See \cite{casals-binary, ervinPrefork, CAtextbook1-3, Seven3x3, Seven-congruence} for examples of known mutation invariants.
+One example is the \emph{Markov invariant} of a $3$-vertex quiver, which essentially characterizes the $3$-vertex quivers which are \emph{mutation-acyclic} (i.e., those quivers which are mutation equivalent to an acyclic quiver) \cite{BBH}.
+See \cite{casals-binary, ervinPrefork, CAtextbook1-3, Seven3x3, Seven-congruence} for additional examples of known mutation invariants.

 A \emph{cyclically ordered quiver} (COQ) is a pair $(Q, \sigma)$ where $Q$ is a quiver and~$\sigma$ a cyclic ordering of its vertices.
 Cyclically ordered quivers were introduced in~\cite{COQ} to develop new powerful mutation invariants.
 A~mutation in a COQ $(Q, \sigma)$ transforms~$Q$ by the usual mutation rule, while simultaneously changing the cyclic ordering~$\sigma$ in a prescribed way.
 We note that mutations of COQs are only allowed at the vertices that satisfy a certain \emph{properness} condition.
 It is this condition that ultimately enables the introduction of new mutation invariants.